LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 Sometimes (well actually, most of the time when working with _real-world data_) data will have missing values in it.
 In R this is usually represented by the `NA` value.
 This is problematic, e.g. since many base functions like `sum()` will return `NA` if there is a single `NA` among the input values.

+To find out whether there are any missing values in a vector (or column, if you will) we turn to the `summary()` function yet again:

 {% highlight r %}
 summary(airquality$Solar.R)